kkrull/coderetreat-templates/readme.md

 1. introduction, followed by
 1. a few cycles of
-  1. ​​​​pair on the kata for ~40m
+   1. pair on the kata for about 40 minutes
    1. delete the code you just wrote
-  1. get back together for a quick retro: What did you learn?
+   2. get back together for a quick retro: What did you learn?
 What surprised you?
-1. Lunch period, somewhere between sessions.
+2. Lunch period, somewhere between sessions.
-1. Wrap up
+3. Wrap up

 ## Things to practice